 How to Grow Shrimp Plants From Cuttings

 Shrimp plants are propagated by stem cuttings.
 Stem cuttings are made from the stems or branches of a plant.
 To take a stem cutting of a shrimp plant, choose a young, actively growing stem and cut off 4 to 6 inches.
-Remove the bottom 2 inches of leaves.
+Remove the leaves from the bottom 2 inches of your cutting.
 Dip the cut end into rooting hormone.
 Rooting hormone helps speed up the growth of new roots.
 If you don’t have rooting hormone, your cutting will take longer to form new roots.

 Gently push your cutting 2 inches into a pot filled with moist soil.
 Cover the cutting and the pot with a plastic bag to create a humid environment.
 Place in a sunny window.
 Keep the soil moist, but not soggy.
 You will know that your cutting has new roots when it starts growing new leaves.
-Plants without roots do not exhibit new growth.
+Plants without roots cannot grow new leaves.